Are Komodo Dragons Venomous?

 What is a Komodo dragon?

 The Komodo dragon can be found in five volcanic islands in South-East Indonesia: Flores, Gili Motang, Komodo, Padar and Rinca.
-This monitor lizard lives in tough, rugged terrain, teeming with grassland and forest cover.
+The Komodo dragon is a monitor lizard, a type of large lizard which lives in tough, rugged terrain, teeming with grassland and forest cover.

-They are the most massive lizard species on Earth, as they can reach 3 m (10 ft) long and 70 kg (150 lb) in weight.
-As they are at the top of the food-chain and the pecking order, Komodo dragons are the apex predators of their ecosystem.
+They are the largest lizard species on Earth, as they can reach 3 m (10 ft) long and 70 kg (150 lb) in weight.
+As they are at the top of the food-chain and the pecking order, Komodo dragons are usually apex predators in their ecosystem.
+Whether or not this is because they are poisonous dragons is unsure.
+What is sure is that they can be ferocious, have very tough skin (literally and figuratively) and a varied diet, meaning most animals in their habitat will be scared of them.

 They are carnivores, feeding both on carrion and large prey such as deer, water buffaloes or goats.
 They are stealthy hunters, catching their prey unawares.
 Komodo dragons swallow their prey whole and digest it for days, which allows them to feed about only fifteen times a year.